maxmmeindl/ParaDocs/paradocs-eeo-website/PROJECT_SUMMARY.md

 The core infrastructure is in place.
 The dashboard and timeline are fully functional, showing real data from your case.
 Other sections are ready for implementation as needed.

-**Remember**: This case demonstrates one of the most extreme ADA violations on record - 1,340 days of ignoring an accommodation request.
+**Remember**: This case demonstrates one of the most serious ADA violations on record - 1,340 days of ignoring an accommodation request.
 The system is designed to present this compelling evidence effectively.